Menin Gate

 The Menin Gate (Menenpoort), officially the Menin Gate Memorial to the Missing, is a war memorial in Ypres, Belgium, dedicated to the British and Commonwealth soldiers who were killed in the Ypres Salient of World War I and whose graves are unknown.
 The memorial is located at the eastern exit of the town and marks the starting point for one of the main roads that led Allied soldiers to the front line.

 Designed by Sir Reginald Blomfield and built by the Imperial War Graves Commission (since renamed the Commonwealth War Graves Commission), the Menin Gate Memorial was unveiled on 24 July 1927.
-In early 2023, the monument will close for extensive restoration works in time for the memorial's centenary in 2027.
+In early 2023, the monument was closed for extensive restoration works, and the work was completed in Spring 2025.

 Background

 In medieval times, the original narrow gateway on the eastern wall of Ypres was called the Hangoartpoort, "poort" being the Dutch word for gate.
 During the 17th and 18th centuries, while under the occupation of the Habsburgs and the French, the city was increasingly fortified.
 Major works were completed at the end of the 17th century by the French military engineer Sebastien Le Prestre, Seigneur de Vauban.
 At the outbreak of the First World War in August 1914, the eastern exit simply cut through the remains of the ramparts and crossed a moat.
 The gateway was by this time known as the Menenpoort, or Menin Gate in English, because the road leading through the gateway led to the small town of Menen.

 Ypres occupied a strategic position during the First World War because it stood in the path of Germany's planned sweep across the rest of Belgium, as had been called for in the Schlieffen Plan.
-By October 1914, the much battered Belgian Army broke the dykes on the Yser River to the north of the City to keep the western tip of Belgium out of German hands.
+By October 1914, the much battered Belgian Army broke the dykes on the Yser River to the north of the city to keep the western tip of Belgium out of German hands.
 Ypres, being the centre of a road network, anchored one end of this defensive feature and was also essential for the Germans if they wanted to take the Channel Ports through which British support was flooding into France.
 For the Allies, Ypres was also important because it eventually became the last major Belgian town that was not under German control.